MapRock/TimeMolecules/docs/install_timemolecules_dev_env.md

 As the .env file stands, this step will create embeddings using **openai** and its *text-embedding-3-large** embedding model.

-If you elect to use ollama for LLM and embedding tasks, skip this part to [Build the Embeddings with ollama](#embeddings-with-ollama).
+If you elect to use ollama for LLM and embedding tasks, skip this part to [Build Embeddings with ollama](#build-embeddings-with-ollama).
+Or build both embeddings using both--perhaps some use cases would be better served with ollama and others with openai.

 This will build an embedding database of Time Molecules objects using Visual Studio Code: